Art-A-Hack/art-a-hack.github.io/README.md

 ## Future

 The site backend could be improved by adding plugins to help with preprocessing, vendor prefixing, concatenating, minifying, and fingerprinting / cache-busting assets via [one method](https://github.com/envygeeks/jekyll-assets) or [another](https://mademistakes.com/articles/using-jekyll-2017/).

+The site could be opened up for editing by non-technical people using [prose.io](https://prose.io/) or [similar](https://github.com/planetjekyll/awesome-jekyll-editors), though this might require some testing and amendments to the site to properly support it.